nicolashernandez/READI-LREC22/readability/issues.md

 These being GFI, ARI due to using incorrect formulas, SMOG due to an error in calculating polysyllables, FRE due to a wrong variable assignation.
 These were kept as is, in order to keep the original paper's experiments reproducible.

+## In stats/discourse :
+> 📋 **NOTE:** Usage of coreference chains via coreferee library could be modified or improved.

+Results don't seem very accurate.

+> 📝 **TODO:** Figure out how to recognize deictic words.

+Deictic words refer to a specific time, place, or person in context.
+Their semantic meaning is fixed, but the denoted meaning can change.
+Example : I love *this* city.
+Knowledge of the current location is needed to identify which city is being referred to.

+> 📝 **TODO:** Implement other cohesion features.

+There exists a notion called Lexical Tightness.
+Further research is needed.

+> ⚠️ **FIXME:** Recognizing personal pronouns isn't accurate enough

+Please fix in function **spacy_filter_coreference_count**